University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_read_assembly/short-read-assembly.md

 ## Data

-We're going to be using some very topical data, SARS-CoV-2 data, the virus causing COVID-19.
+We're going to be using some topical data, SARS-CoV-2 data, the virus causing COVID-19.
 We will be looking at this data in different ways, providing insights into how bioinformaticians analyse these types of data.

 ### RefSeq Genome Assembly